Classes

 Toddlers and preschoolers begin with our Rainbowdance® Enrichment Programs.
 A structured sequence of sound and gesture-integrated movement activities encourages secure attachment to caregivers and peers, while providing a soothing and energizing experience of engaging with the natural world.
 Having established a sense of harmony and connection to self, peers, and the inherent beauty of nature, children ages 5-11 move forward to explore emotional intention as is it manifested through music and movement.
 Themes include: Leadership and Following, Solitude and Affiliation, Transition, Nature as Teacher, Myth-Based Dances, and Improvisation.
 Our class for teens and adults builds upon these themes, offering an hour of respite and rejuvenation for mind and body.

-Click HERE for SPRING 2024 Registration Form
+Click HERE for FALL 2024 Registration Form

 A Special Note from our Director on Duncan’s Teachings: